-Complete the following steps to replace the side cover:
+Complete the following steps to replace the side cover.

-- 1. Make sure that all cables, adapters, and other components are installed and seated correctly and that you have removed all work tools or parts from inside the computer. - 2.
+- 1. Before installing the cover, check that all cables, adapters, and other components are installed and seated correctly and that you have cleared all work tools from inside the computer. - 2.
 Install the side cover by placing it into position on the computer.
-Make sure that the lip on the bottom of the cover rests on the ledge on the bottom of the chassis before rotating the cover up to the vertical position.
-Press down on the cover-release latch as you slide the side cover forward to lock the side cover.
+Make sure that the lip on the bottom of the cover rests inside the ledge on the bottom of the chassis before rotating the cover toward the computer.
+Press down and forward on the cover until it locks.

-- 3. Reconnect the external cables and power cords to the computer; then, connect the power cords to electrical outlets. - 4.
+- 3. Reconnect the external cables and power cords to the computer. - 4.
 Turn on the attached devices; then, turn on the computer.